mtesauro/random-docs/install-docs/threadfix/install-TF-CentOS-6.md

 #CATALINA_BASE is the location of several key directories to run ThreadFix and hold the WAR file
 export CATALINA_BASE=/opt/java-apps

+# Force Java to prefer/use the IPv4 address over the default IPv6 preference.
+# Comment out the line below to have Tomcat listen only on the IPv6 address, assuming IPv6 is configured
+# I'd recomment fronting Tomcat with Nginx or similar to allow easier SSL, sharing host with other apps, etc.
+export JAVA_OPTS="$JAVA_OPTS -Djava.net.preferIPv4Stack=true -Djava.net.preferIPv4Addresses=true "

+# Set the user Tomcat will run as
+export TOMCAT_USER=tomcat

 #TOMCAT_USAGE is the message if this script is called without any options
 TOMCAT_USAGE="Usage: $0 {\e[00;32mstart\e[00m|\e[00;31mstop\e[00m|\e[00;31mkill\e[00m|\e[00;32mstatus\e[00m|\e[00;31mrestart\e[00m}"